BunnyBlit/Blather/content/bouncing-balls.md

 def jump(time: float, state:Tuple[float, float]) -> Tuple[float, float]:
     # tuples are immutable, so we gotta make a new one
-    # that's probably a thing to think about w.r.t. optimizations
+    # that's probably a thing to think about w.r.t. optimization
     new_state = tuple([
         state[0],
         -0.5 * state[1]